AdobeDocs/campaign-classic.en/help/platform/using/executing-export-jobs.md

 ## Step 6 - Filter conditions {#step-6---filter-conditions-}

 You can add filter conditions to avoid exporting all the data.
-The configuration of this filtering is the same as recipient targeting in the delivery wizard.
+The configuration of this filtering is the same as recipient targeting in the delivery assistant.
 Refer to [this page](../../delivery/using/steps-defining-the-target-population.md).

 ![](assets/s_ncs_user_export_wizard05_b.png)